mckennapsean/dissertation/content/04-example.md

 ### Visualization Artifacts: Qualitative Coding

-![
-  An extension to the data hierarchy model presented by D'Amico et al.
-  [@DAmico2008], highlighting how various results feed back to raw data, while also pinpointing several key tasks.
-We established this extension as part of the qualitative coding method, which we used to motivate the redesign of a software tool.
-](figures/methods/model.pdf){#fig:model width="100%"}

 We present a sample visualization artifact resulting from our coding method in [@fig:coding].
 Each piece of information is organized across one or more papers and into a hierarchy of categories.
 At the top-most level, we identified